droundy/display-as/README.md

    to support this.
 I believe that it is nicer and easier not to learn a new language for the expressiosn within templates.

-3. `DisplayAs` and `display-as-template` support embedding one format into another, so that you can mix languages.
-This is most common in HTML, which supports numerous formats such as javascript or CSS, but also to allows math mode within either LaTeX or in HTML using MathJax.
+3. `DisplayAs` and `display-as` support embedding one format into another, so that you can mix languages.
+This is most common in HTML, which supports numerous formats such as javascript or CSS, but also math mode within either LaTeX or even in HTML using MathJax.
 This has been discussed as a
    [possible feature in ructe](https://github.com/kaj/ructe/issues/1).

-4. Using `display-as-template` is typesafe on the output side as well as the input side.
+4. Using `display-as` is typesafe on the output side as well as the input side.
 You can't accidentally include javascript formatted text into HTML, or
    [double-escape HTML strings](https://github.com/djc/askama/issues/108).